joeybrown-ctrl/employee-tracker/README.md

 <hr>

   ## Description
-A command-line application that allows users with businesses to track employees by viewing, adding, updating and deleting employees, their roles, and departments.
+A command-line application that allows business owners to track employees by viewing, adding, updating and deleting employees, their roles, and departments.
 Built using Node.js with the Inquirer and MySQL NPM packges, Visual Studio Code, and MySQL Workbench.

   ## Installation
 Clone to local repository.